 Historical Japanese castles and streets — Inuyama City (Aichi)

 Inuyama Castle is said to be the oldest intact castle in Japan.
 First built in 1440, and untouched by the ravages of WW2, Inuyama castle is enjoyed by all visitors, especially the history buffs.
 To reach here, take the Meitetsu Inuyama line from Nagoya Station to Inuyama station, about 40 minutes, and the nearest drop-off point to reach the castle on foot.

-When you arrive at Inuyama Station, head out the west exit and go to Inuyama Castle Town, where the ancient castle town still stands.
+When you arrive at Inuyama Station, head out the west exit and go to Inuyama Castle, where the ancient castle town still sits below the castle.
 The streets are lined with old Japanese wooden houses, the perfect backdrop for posing in kimono.
-Many cute heart-shaped products are sold here, so try a photo or two for some added Japanese cuteness!
+Many cute heart-shaped products are sold here, so try a photo or two for some added Japanese kawaii!

 Afterward, take a walk to Sankouinari Shrine.
 This famous shrine has a pink heart-shaped ema (good luck placard).
 The red torii gate and heart-shaped ema work perfectly to frame stunning pictures.

 When you are finished head to Inuyama Castle.
-Check out the superb views overlooking the Inuyama town, from the keep on top of the castle!
-The wooden corridors are slippery, and the stairs are incredibly narrow and steep, so be sure to watch your step!
+Check out the superb views overlooking Inuyama's castle town, from the keep on top of the castle!
+The wooden corridors are slippery, and the stairs are incredibly narrow and steep, so watch your step!

 Kimono rental shop